Staff and key contributors

 Fiona Ward: REconomy Project

-Fiona's background is in business consulting, working with companies of all shapes and sizes over the last 20 years or so to define and deliver business transformation strategies.
-After realising that these kinds of transformations weren't generally what served the greater good (or her own good!)
-Fiona moved from London to South Devon in 2006 just as TTT was getting going, a fantastic piece of good fortune.
-She can usually be found in the garden, and always in the company of Rosie the chocolate labrador.
+Fiona's background is in running large projects in the private sector – over the last 20 years or so she has worked with companies of all shapes and sizes to define and deliver business transformation strategies.
+After realising that these kinds of transformations weren't generally what served the greater good (or her own), Fiona moved from London to South Devon in 2006 just as Transition was coming into being - a fantastic piece of good timing!

-Originally trained in science and engineering, Sophy worked in London for over 20 years as a computer trainer and systems consultant mainly in the voluntary sector.
-She retrained in inner work – psychotherapy, healing and family constellations – and set up a private practice as a therapist.
-In 2005 she realised she was too old to carry on slide tackling on the muddy football pitches of Hackney Marshes and moved to Devon, where she now roams the lanes, beaches and moors on foot or bike as often as Transition and the vegetable patch allow.
+Originally trained in engineering, Sophy worked in London for over 20 years teaching electronics, computer systems and technical stuff to women returners, and then in housing associations.
+She later trained in psychotherapy, healing and family constellations – and set up a private practice as a therapist.
+In 2005 she realised she was too old to carry on slide tackling on the muddy football pitches of Hackney Marshes and moved to Devon, to find the Transition movement coming into being just down the road.